Westinghouse vs Mi-T-M

 Is Mi-T-M a reliable generator brand?

-Mi-T-M holds a Tier C reliability rating with a score of 55 out of 100, which places it well below Westinghouse's Tier A rating of 95 out of 100.
-However, only one Mi-T-M generator model was scored, so the data is limited.
+Based on the available data, Mi-T-M holds a Tier C reliability rating with a score of 55 out of 100.
+This is significantly lower than Westinghouse's Tier A rating of 95 out of 100.
+However, only one Mi-T-M generator has been scored, so the sample size is very limited.

 What is the best Westinghouse generator?